Epson Home Cinema 5050UB / EH-TW9400 4K Projector User Review & Settings

 The Epson HC 6050UB Projector, Also Known as the TW9400

 Hello.
-This is a review of the best projector that Epson currently offer, the Home Cinema 6050UB, also known across Europe as the TW9400.
+This is a review of the Home Cinema 5050UB, also known across Europe as the TW9400.

 I have been a home cinema nerd and projector owner for about 14 years now and have been through quite a few different projectors and lots of other hardware.
 I thought I'd share my opinions and some settings for this model in case you're thinking of upgrading your existing projector, or have bought this one already and want to get the best out of the picture.